- Town Clerk's Office

 - Submit the photo as proof of posted sign by emailing it to email@example.com.

-- Licensee shall attend the Public Hearing of the Local License Authority (LLA).
+- Licensee shall attend the Public Hearing of the Local License Authority (LLA), if required.

 - If the application is granted, Licensing staff will issue a Town permit in the form of a temporary license, including event duration as the issued date and the expiration date, the day of week, date and time duration of the event, and the event coordinator’s name and contact cell phone number at the event.

-- The Town permit and the minor warning sign should be posted and visible during all times of permitted alcohol service as required by the state liquor code.
+- The Town permit should be posted and visible during all times of permitted alcohol service as required by the state liquor code.

 - Licensee to ensure premise control fencing and other means of control of premise is in place and entrances and exits are signed/staffed as disclosed.
 This should be in place so that inside alcohol does not leave and so that outside alcohol does not enter the permitted area.